yetanotherco/aligned_layer/docs/3_guides/1_SDK_how_to.md

 }
 ```

-Or you can make a more complex call, to submit a proof:
+Or you can make a more complex call to submit a proof:

 (code extract from [ZKQuiz](../1_introduction/2_zkquiz.md))